work with DePauw university

 Coca-Cola Varanasi

-I worked with a journalist named Bart Spellers from Holland who was writing an article about the Coke issue in India.
-He wanted to visit all the disputed Coke sites in India including Mehdiganj, Varanasi and I worked with him in Varanasi as his local assistant and translator.
-I also look for an opportunity of visiting Mehdiganj and talking with people about their problems created by Coke so I was happy to get this job.
-I took Bart to Mehdiganj, arranged interviews with Nandlal Master, a few employees, the union leader at the Coke plant, a few women and a few farmers.
-Bart did not want so many interviews but he wanted to talk with the right kind of people because he did not have much time for Benares.
+I worked with a journalist named Bart Spellers from the Netherlands, who was writing an article about the Coca-Cola controversy in India.
+He wanted to visit the disputed Coke sites across the country, including Mehdiganj near Varanasi.
+I assisted him in Varanasi as his local guide and translator.
+I was also eager for an opportunity to visit Mehdiganj again and speak directly with the people affected by Coca-Cola’s presence, so I was glad to take this job.
+I accompanied Bart to Mehdiganj and arranged interviews with Nandlal Master, a few plant employees, the union leader, several women, and local farmers.

 Hindi classes with Italian cultural center